-In the current reporting year, a total of 139 inlets were marked by the same Boy Scout den and community volunteers and approximately twenty by Adopt-an-Inlet program participants in several Rocklin neighborhoods.
-Also, a total of 72 inlets were marked on three RUSD campuses through Service Learning Adopt-an-Inlet projects (see Chapter 2 Public Participation BMP items 3.b and 4.a for additional information).
+In the 2009-2010 reporting year, a total of 139 inlets were marked by the same Boy Scout den and community volunteers and approximately twenty by Adopt-an-Inlet program participants in several Rocklin neighborhoods.
+Also, a total of 72 inlets were marked on three RUSD campuses through Service Learning Adopt-an-Inlet projects.